Marathon (series)

 Marathon is a science fiction first-person shooter video game series from Bungie, originally released for the Classic Mac OS.
 The name of the series is derived from the giant interstellar colony ship that provides the main setting for the first game; the ship is constructed out of the Martian moon Deimos.
 The series is often regarded as a spiritual predecessor of Bungie's Halo series.

 Games

-The Marathon series consists of three games:
+The Marathon series consists of four games: